IPHUN1989/test-client/README.md

 ### Without an IDE

 - **Create a database called product for testing the application**
+- **Use import.sql located in the db folder to populate the database**
 - **Run the following command lines**

 ```bash